RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 ### 7. Statement of Collaboration
 __Reza Moghadam__

-Title: Team Leader & Coding
+Role: Team Leader & Coding

 Contribution: Reza led the overall project coordination and timeline management.
 He worked on connecting to the SDSC cluster, preparing the environment, and resolving issues with data uploads and access.
 He also facilitated communication among team members, managed task delegation, and was actively involved in all parts of the project—from data exploration to model evaluation.
 He also oversaw the integration of final results and helped refine the written report.

 __Aryslan Vakilov__

-Title: Coding & Technical Writer
+Role: Coding & Technical Writer

 Contribution: Aryslan focused on model development, particularly the implementation and evaluation of the Gradient Boosted Trees and Random Forest models.
 He also conducted extensive exploratory data analysis (EDA) of the RMSE and R2 for model performances, contributed to the visualization components, and authored significant portions of the methods, results, and preparing the written report.

 __Kyle Packer__

-Title: Machine Learning Engineer
+Role: Machine Learning Engineer

 Contribution: Kyle was responsible for experimenting with advanced models such as Linear Regression model.
 He fine-tuned model parameters and performed comparative performance analysis across models.
 Kyle also contributed to feature engineering and helped troubleshoot technical issues with data preprocessing.

 __Dennis Krutkin__

-Title: Data and Machine Learning Engineer
+Role: Data and Machine Learning Engineer

 Contribution: Dennis handled data cleaning, preprocessing pipelines, setup of the project’s infrastructure and documented the data processing steps.
 He managed team communication by creating a discord channel and organized Zoom meetings throughout the project.
 Dennis elicited formal model selection for the project, defined evaluation metrics, and trained Random Forest model.